nintendo-playground/.github/profile/infrastructure.md

 2. Rebuild the docker images: `docker compose build`
 3. Stop the service: `docker compose down`
 4. Update the database: `flask db upgrade`
-5. Restart the service: `docker compose up`
+5. Restart the service: `docker compose up -d`

 Step 3 and 4 can usually be skipped.